josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 ### Virtual Machines (VMs)

-A VM is basically a computer running in the cloud!
+A VM is basically a computer running in the cloud.

 - I created Windows VMs to test my network
 - Each VM gets its own IP address inside the VNet